Who is a committer?

 How to become a committer?

-Commit access is granted by the OpenSSL Management Committee (OMC) (see the OpenSSL bylaws).
+Commit access is granted by the OpenSSL Management Committee (OMC) typically on the recommendation of the OpenSSL Technical Committee (OTC) (see the OpenSSL Bylaws).

 We welcome contributors who become domain experts in some part of the library (for example, low-level crypto) as well as generalists who contribute to all areas of the codebase.
 All committers share the responsibility for the overall health of the project: aside from contributing quality features, committers are team players who fix bugs, address open issues, review community contributions, and improve tests and documentation.
 Committers are also shepherds of the OpenSSL community and its code of conduct.

-In the unlikely and unfortunate event that your actions conflict with the project objectives or are otherwise disruptive, commit access may also be revoked by vote of the OMC.
+In the unlikely and unfortunate event that your actions conflict with the project objectives or are otherwise disruptive, committer status may also be revoked by the OMC.

-- OMC members need one approval from any committer
+- OTC members need one approval from any committer

-- Committers need one approval from a committer within the OMC
+- Committers need one approval from an OTC member

-- Contributors without commit rights need two approvals, including one from the OMC.
+- Contributors without commit rights need two approvals, including one from an OTC member.

 Contributors without commit rights cannot formally approve patches but are nevertheless welcome to comment on submissions and do technical reviews.
 We always value another pair of eyes, and volunteering for reviews counts favourably towards becoming a committer.
 As an author, we ask that you address all comments, even if you already have the necessary approvals.

 If you have trouble finding consensus on a difficult review, reach out to the OMC at email@example.com (private, moderated) or the project at firstname.lastname@example.org (public, moderated).
-On GitHub, you can target the OMC members with @openssl/omc, and committers with @openssl/committers.
+On GitHub, you can target the OMC members with @openssl/omc, OTC members with @openssl/otc, or committers with @openssl/committers.

 We do code reviews on GitHub.
 The OpenSSL GitHub repository is a mirror, so we do not merge on GitHub.
 When you become a committer, we'll send you instructions to get commit access to the main repository.
 To have handy links to review history, we record the reviewers and GitHub pull request IDs in commit headers.
 We have some helper scripts in the tools repo to add these headers automatically.